 And what this means for your EQ strategy, is that a flute recording using a dynamic microphone is going to be the most balanced.

 In other words, you’ll have to pay attention to the low, mid, and high-frequency ranges with the same amount of detail.

-The ribbon microphone has the reputation of being the darker of the three types.
+As I said in my article on the ribbon mic, the MXL R144, the ribbon microphone has the reputation of being the darker of the three types.
 Sweetwater claims that the ribbon microphone is actually a dynamic microphone, although it’s slightly different.